EzekielGitura/EzekielGitura/README.md

 # 💫 About Me

 Hey there   I’m Ezekiel Waweru—a full-stack developer from Kenya who spends his days building fast, scalable, and seriously secure web apps (MERN stack + cloud-native everything).
 When I’m not writing code, you’ll probably find me out on the family farm tending to crops and animals, or deep in a late-night FPS session strategizing my way to victory.
-That mix of real-world problem-solving—whether it’s fixing a tractor or outmaneuvering opponents—keeps me sharp and fuels how I approach development.Security isn’t a checkbox for me; it’s baked into everything I do.
+That mix of real-world problem-solving—whether it’s growing something or outmaneuvering opponents—keeps me sharp and fuels how I approach development.

 ___